AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 Normalization animates the syntax of typed $\lambda$-calculi, making them useful as programming languages.
 Also, in contrast to general terms, normal forms possess a more restricted structure which simplifies formal reasoning.
 Moreover, normalization allows one to decide convertibility of terms, which is required during type checking polymorphic and dependent type theories.^[In particular, the types of System $F_{\omega}$ largely correspond to simply typed $\lambda$-terms.]

-This thesis presents an efficient and verified implementation of $\beta\eta$-normalization for simply typed $\lambda$-calculus (STLC) in Agda, an implementation of constructive type theory.
+This \workname\ presents an efficient and verified implementation of $\beta\eta$-normalization for simply typed $\lambda$-calculus (STLC) in Agda, an implementation of constructive type theory.
 In this setting, the syntax can be seen as an embedded language, and manipulating embedded terms is a limited form of metaprogramming.
 Normalization can be reused in the implementation of proof tactics, decision procedures or domain-specific languages, therefore efficiency is desirable.
 It is also preferable that the syntax remains as simple and self-contained as possible, both for pedagogical purposes and for the ease of reuse in other Agda developments.
 For this reason we choose an intrinsic syntax with de Bruijn indices and implicit substitutions.

 We are not concerned with mapping the algorithm to lower-level abstract machines or hardware.
 Thus we are free to make use of the most convenient evaluation mechanism at hand: that of the metalanguage.
 This way, we can gloss over implementation details of efficient higher-order evaluation.
 This is the core idea of normalization by evaluation (NbE) from an operational point of view.
 Also, totality of evaluation in the metatheory is always implicitly assumed from the inside.
 This lets us implement normalization in a structurally recursive way, making its totality trivial.
 NbE also naturally supports $\eta$-normalization.

 If we are to trust a particular normalization algorithm, we need to prove the following properties (borrowing terminology from [@altenkirch2009big]):

-* *Completeness*: terms are convertible to their normal forms.
+* *Completeness*: normalization maps a term to a normal form which is convertible to the term.
-* *Soundness*: normalization takes convertible terms to the same normal form.
+* *Soundness*: normalization maps convertible terms to equal normal forms.

-Additionally, we require stability, which establishes that there is no redundancy in normal forms:
+Additionally, we require stability, which establishes that normalization is aligned with the specification of normal forms:

 * *Stability*: normalization acts as the identity function on normal terms.

-[@sec:metatheory] describes the metatheory we work in.
-In [@sec:syntax], we formalize the syntax of STLC along with $\beta\eta$-conversion. [@sec:normalization] first presents the normalization function, then proceeds with its correctness proofs.
-In [@sec:variations] we describe two alternative formalizations, one with more efficient evaluation and one with more concise correctness proofs.
-We discuss the results and possible future research in the final chapter.
+[@Sec:metatheory] describes the metatheory we work in.
+In [@Sec:syntax], we formalize the syntax of STLC along with $\beta\eta$-conversion. [@Sec:normalization] presents the normalization function, and [@Sec:correctness] proves its correctness. [@Sec:variations] describes two alternative formalizations, one with more efficient evaluation and one with more concise correctness proofs.
+We discuss the results and possible future research in the final \chname\.

-The content of this thesis is fully formalized in Agda.
+The content of this \workname\ is fully formalized in Agda.
 The formalization can be found at *[https://github.com/AndrasKovacs/stlc-nbe](/url)*.

 ## Related Work